TannerPerrien/fab-phab/README.md

 * Simple browser action to convert a fabric.io crash report into a Phabricator task
 * Configurable phab task field entries
-* Simple options import/export
+* Easily import/export configuration

 ## Installation

-1. Install the extension
+1. [Install the extension][chromewebstore]
 2. Configure extension options (at a minimum, the *Phab URL* is required)

 ## Usage

 ![Address Bar](static/address-bar.png)

-1. Open a crash on Fabric.io
+1. Open a crash on fabric.io
 2. Wait for all page content to load
 3. Click the fab-phab icon at the right end of the address bar